Remortgaging For Home Improvements

 Early repayment charges

 It is possible to remortgage to fund home improvements if you have early repayment charges on your current mortgage, but it may be expensive.
-You need to decide whether it’s worth paying the charges or waiting until they no longer apply.
+You must decide whether it’s worth paying the charges or waiting until they no longer apply.
 A mortgage broker can help you work out the overall cost of both options and help you make the right decision.

 Remortgaging after renovating a property